 “That would be one way I think that you could call it.
 Other values that are not so intuitively obvious would be communicated to us by divine revelation.“

 He claims, that some values are intuitively obvious.
 I would agree, that there are actions by which I am revolted.
-Actions that go against my conscience, actions that I see as obviously wrong.
+Actions that go against my conscience, actions that I see as obviously wrong by my subjective moral standard.
 In many cases, I think there is a gray area when it comes to morality, such as the example of the starving children I gave earlier.
 Other actions like torturing babies for fun, would go against everything my conscience tells me, therefore I would not do it.
 It’s intuitive to me, that this ought not be done.
+My subjective moral intuition tells me not to.
 I can tuck on my empathy for that, in order to figure it out.
-As I said we all have an innate moral sense namely our consciousness and our empathy (except for Psychopaths and Sociopaths perhaps).
+As I said we all have a have a conscience and empathy (except for Psychopaths and Sociopaths perhaps).
 Nobody disagrees there, I grant that without contention.